-Malia Obama Has A Huge Crush On Drake, But Barack Has No Idea, ‘Source’ Claims
+Malia Obama Has A Huge Crush On Drake, But Barack Has No Idea, Source Claims

 A photo posted by champagnepapi (@champagnepapi) on

-“To Drake — Thanks for the great visit,” reads a “thank you” message scrawled in Obama’s handwriting below the photo, followed by his signature.
+“To Drake — Thanks for the great visit,” reads a message scrawled in Obama’s handwriting below the photo, followed by his signature.

 Drake with President Obama in The White House. pic.twitter.com/Qcu0m9sZhq